Globe

 On 2 August 2022, Sweden implemented the EU Balance Directive which aims to create a more flexible work-life balance for parents and employees who takes care of a sick relatives.
 This implementation entails the following:

-• Employees who care for children (up to eight years old) or sick family members, may request accommodations for flexible working arrangement such as flexible working hours or working from home.
+• Employees who care for children (up to eight years old) or sick family members, may request accommodation for flexible working arrangement such as flexible working hours or working from home.

-• If a flexible working arrangement is fixed for a period of time, the employee may return to the original working arrangement when the time expires.
+• If a flexible working arrangement is fixed for a period, the employee may return to the original working arrangement when the time expires.

 • The employee may request to return to the original working arrangement before the time expires, and the employer must respond within a reasonable time.